sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 Fine-tuning a Sire model for PII extraction involves training the model on a labeled training dataset includes examples of PII entities.

 ![Sire-Model](Screenshots/Sire_Model.png)

+In the above Fine-tuning, `train_iob_stream` is the training data that generate at beginning of the tutorial which includes 10,000 sentences, `en` is the language code for English, and `mentions_train_template` is the SIRE model entity mention template which we load in the beginning

+now save the model with Syntax model as workflow model so we can directly test on the input text.